hughobrien/psu-constitution/README.md

 	4. The term of office of a Faculty representative is one calendar year.

-	5. In the event of there being no Faculty Representative for a college, the President shall take on this role in addition to his normal duties.
+	5. In the event of there being no Faculty Representative for a college, the President shall take on this role in addition to their normal duties.

 	6. They will sit on our council which meets four times a semester.